aiborra11/crypto-scraper/README.md

 # Crypto Scraper
-**The scope of this project was to develop a script that eases the collection of data for a specific cryptocurrency.**
+**The scope of this project is to develop a script that eases the collection and data processing for a desired cryptocurrency.**

-_It allows us to to automatically extract raw data coming from the order book, process it and obtain features that will allow us to understand the behaviour of this cryptocurrency._
+_It allows us to to automatically extract raw data coming from Binance's Order Book, process it and convert it into the desired timeframe (5min, 15min, 1H, 4H, 1D, 1W, etc.)._

+_Hence, using this data we will be able to analyse, understand, forecast, etc., the behaviour of the desired crypto (or at least try 🤔)._

 ### Scrapped Raw Data

 |   | timestamp                     | symbol | side | size | price  | tickDirection | trdMatchID                           | grossValue | homeNotional       | foreignNotional |